wxt-dev/wxt/docs/guide/essentials/config/browser-startup.md

 # Browser Startup

+During development, WXT will use any of the below packages to automatically open a browser with your extension installed.

+- [`web-ext` by Mozilla](https://www.npmjs.com/package/web-ext) - Recommended, it has been around for years

+Just install the dependency you want WXT to use to open the browser.

+## Disable Opening Browser

+To disable automatic startup, uninstall all these packages.

+`web-ext` comes installed if you created your project using WXT's starter templates.

+## `web-ext` Usage

 > See the [API Reference](/api/reference/wxt/interfaces/WebExtConfig) for a full list of config.

-During development, WXT uses [`web-ext` by Mozilla](https://www.npmjs.com/package/web-ext) to automatically open a browser window with your extension installed.

-## Config Files
+### Config Files

 You can configure browser startup in 3 places: